 Use a round brush to paint the main trunk and thicker branches, then a rigger to paint thinner branches or twigs.
 (A palette knife or liner can also be useful for painting small twigs.)
 Alternatively and more simply, you can scumble in the smallest branches of a winter tree with a light tone to suggest the smallest growth.
 For a winter tree, work from the bottom upwards.
 Establish the trunk and main branches boldly; then begin to “suggest” a few smaller branches before rendering a light tone (by scumbling or dry brushing) for the fuzzy tiny twigs.

-The complicated outlines of trees in leaf can be overwhelming without simplification.
+The complicated outlines of trees in leaf can be overwhelming without SIMPLIFICATION.
 It is important to remember that the same basic structure as is there in winter still lies beneath the cloak of foliage.
 You should paint the foliage as several large masses, varying them in size and making the shapes interesting, while also leaving rough edges; nevertheless, each should have three dimensions.
 Some masses should overlap others, but leave gaps between some to form important sky holes.
-Paint branches and twigs in these sky holes, NOT on top of the foliage shapes.
+Paint branches and twigs in these sky holes, NOT on top of the foliage shapes (Lost and Found).
 You should not paint individual leaves.
 Definitely do not paint detail you cannot see from a distance.

 In general, when painting foliage, prepare a wash for the lighter areas and another, stronger wash for the darker spots.
 (You have the option of using even more color layers to increase color and tone variations.)
 If you apply the first light wash in a series of quick strokes with the side of your brush, the resulting shape will tend to look more spontaneous than overworked.
 Then, before the first layer of color dries, drop in some of the darker wash to correspond to the darker, shaded areas you have observed.
 You must remember to leave random sky holes.
 For trees in leaf, begin your painting with the foliage; then add trunks and branches.
 Tops of trees (facing the light) will usually be the lightest areas.